devzhen/custom-scrollbars/README.md

     also `CustomScrollbar` provides a static method:

-    * `CustomScrollbar.notifyAllCustomScrollbars()` - this is a static method that notifies all scrollbars to update their positions.
+    * `CustomScrollbar. - this is a static method that notifies all scrollbars to update their positions.notifyAllCustomScrollbars()